 Fuse Legacy Giving Program

 Our planned giving program provides an opportunity for those that wish to continue building progress in Washington into the future with legacy contributions made through estate plans, bequests, and beneficiary designations of retirement and other assets.
-You can make a legacy contribution to our 501(c)(3) Fuse Innovation Fund and our 501(c)(4) Fuse Washington.
+You can make a legacy contribution to Fuse Innovation Fund – our tax-deductible 501(c)(3).

-We hope you will join the Fuse Legacy Giving Program to be a part of a community of advocates who share the commitment and vision to ensure Fuse can continue to make Washington a more equitable and just place for all.
-If you’ve arranged a planned gift to Fuse, please fill out the Notice of Beneficiary Designation below.
+We hope you will join our Legacy Donors to be a part of the advocates who have the commitment and vision to ensure Fuse continues to make Washington a more equitable and just place for all.

 Bequests

-Among the most popular of giving arrangements, a bequest is simply a provision in your will or living trust that provides for a gift to Fuse Innovation Fund or Fuse Washington upon your death.
-It can be arranged as part of your initial estate planning or with an amendment to an existing plan, or a codicil in the case of a will.
-You can name Fuse as the beneficiary of a specific dollar amount, property, or a share of your estate.
+Among the most popular of giving arrangements, a bequest is simply a provision in your will or living trust that provides for a gift to Fuse Innovation Fund upon your death.
+It can be arranged as part of your initial estate planning or with an amendment to an existing plan (a codicil in the case of a will).
+You can name Fuse as the beneficiary of a specific dollar amount or a share of your estate.
 A bequest gift can be either outright or contingent upon the death of the named benefactor.

 You will find sample bequest language below.
 PLEASE NOTE: The sample language provided does not constitute legal, tax, or financial advice.
 You should speak with an estate planning attorney or financial advisor to determine how best to support Fuse based upon your personal circumstances.

-Bequest as a cash donation: “I bequeath the sum of $X to Fuse Innovation Fund, Seattle, WA”
+Bequest as a cash donation: “I bequeath the sum of $X to Fuse Innovation Fund, or its successor organization, a nonprofit corporation as described in section 170(b) of the Internal Revenue Code, located at PO Box 4897, Seattle, WA 98194 to be used for its tax-exempt purposes.”

-Bequest as a percent of an estate: “I devise and bequeath X% of the remainder and residue of property owned by me at my death, whether real or personal, and wherever located, to Fuse Innovation Fund, Seattle, WA.”
+Bequest as a percent of an estate: “I devise and bequeath X% of the remainder and residue of my estate at my death to Fuse Innovation Fund, or its successor organization, a nonprofit corporation as described in section 170(b) of the Internal Revenue Code, located at PO Box 4897, Seattle, WA 98194 to be used for its tax-exempt purposes.”

-As a contingent bequest: “If my brother John Doe survives me, I devise and bequeath X% of the remainder and residue of my property owned by me at my death, whether real or personal property, and wherever located, to John Doe.
-If John Doe does not survive me, I devise and bequeath X% of my residuary estate, whether real or personal property and wherever located to Fuse Innovation Fund, Seattle WA.”
+As a contingent bequest: “If my brother John Doe survives me, I devise and bequeath X% of the remainder and residue of my estate at my death to John Doe.
+If John Doe does not survive me, I devise and bequeath X% of my residuary estate to Fuse Innovation Fund, or its successor organization, a nonprofit corporation as described in section 170(b) of the Internal Revenue Code, located at PO Box 4897, Seattle, WA 98194 to be used for its tax-exempt purposes.”

 Beneficiary Designations of Retirement & Other Assets

-You may also designate our 501(c)(3), Fuse Innovation Fund as the primary beneficiary of a life insurance policy, savings bonds, bank or brokerage accounts, or qualified retirement plan or IRA.
-It is easy to arrange by completing or amending a beneficiary designation form, and can be easily amended if life circumstances change.
+You may also designate Fuse Innovation Fund as the primary beneficiary of a life insurance policy, savings bonds, bank or brokerage accounts, or qualified retirement plan or IRA.
+It can be arranged by completing or amending a beneficiary designation form, and can be easily amended if life circumstances change.
 You also avoid some income and estate taxes on these types of assets, and your estate receives a deduction for the interest passing to Fuse.